minte9/algorithms-pages/main/recursion/README.md

   [p46](./head_tail/sum_numbers.py)
 To sum numbers we `add the head` to the sum of tail array.
   [p49](./head_tail/reverse_string.py)
-To reverse a string we need to place the `head behind` the tail.
+To reverse a string we `place the head behind` the tail.

 #### Palindrome